-Mr. Trembley's employment agreement provides that in the event of a termination of Mr. Trembley by the company without "Cause," Mr. Trembley will be entitled to receive: (i) his base salary through the termination date; (ii) payment of any accrued but unused time off; (iii) any bonus amounts earned but not yet paid to Mr. Trembley; and (iv) an amount equal to four months of Mr. Trembley's then current base salary.
+Mr. Trembley's employment agreement provides that in the event of a termination of Mr. Trembley by the Company without "Cause," Mr. Trembley will be entitled to receive: (i) his then-current base salary through the termination date; (ii) payment of any accrued but unused time off; (iii) any bonus amounts earned but not yet paid to Mr. Trembley; and (iv) an amount equal to four months of Mr. Trembley's then current base salary payable over a four-month period in regular installments.
 The payment described under clause (iv) above are subject to Mr. Trembley's timely execution and non-revocation of a general release of claims in favor of the Company and continued compliance with certain restrictive covenant obligations set forth in his employment agreement.

-For Mr. Trembley, "Cause" means one or more of the following: (i) the commission of or plea of nolo contendere to a felony or other crime involving moral turpitude or the commission of any crime involving misappropriation, embezzlement or fraud with respect to the Company, Excelerate, L.P. or any of their respective subsidiaries or any of their customers or suppliers, (ii) conduct that would reasonably be expected to cause the Company, Excelerate, L.P. or any of their respective subsidiaries substantial public disgrace or disrepute or economic harm, (iii) repeated failure to perform duties consistent with his employment agreement as reasonably directed by the Board, including (a) Mr. Trembley's persistent neglect of duty or chronic unapproved absenteeism (other than for "Disability" (as defined in his employment agreement)) or (b) Mr. Trembley's refusal to comply with any-lawful directive or policy of the Board, (iv) any act or knowing omission aiding or abetting a competitor, supplier or customer of the Company, Excelerate, L.P. or any of their respective subsidiaries to the disadvantage or detriment of the Company, Excelerate, L.P. or any of their respective subsidiaries, (v) breach of fiduciary duty, gross negligence or willful misconduct with respect to the Company, Excelerate, L.P. or any of their respective subsidiaries Mr. Trembley's performance, or (vii) any other material breach by Mr. Trembley of his employment agreement or any other agreement between himself and the Company, Excelerate, L.P. or any of their respective subsidiaries, subject to a 30-day cure period.
+For Mr. Trembley, "Cause" means one or more of the following: (i) the commission of or plea of nolo contendere to a felony or other crime involving moral turpitude or the commission of any crime involving misappropriation, embezzlement or fraud with respect to the Company, Excelerate, L.P. or any of their respective subsidiaries or any of their customers or suppliers, (ii) conduct that would reasonably be expected to cause the Company, Excelerate, L.P. or any of their respective subsidiaries substantial public disgrace or disrepute or economic harm, (iii) repeated failure to perform duties consistent with his employment agreement as reasonably directed by the Board, including (a) Mr. Trembley's persistent neglect of duty or chronic unapproved absenteeism (other than for "Disability" (as defined in his employment agreement)) or (b) Mr. Trembley's refusal to comply with any-lawful directive or policy of the Board, (iv) any act or knowing omission aiding or abetting a competitor, supplier or customer of the Company, Excelerate, L.P. or any of their respective subsidiaries to the disadvantage or detriment of the Company, Excelerate, L.P. or any of their respective subsidiaries, (v) breach of fiduciary duty, gross negligence or willful misconduct with respect to the Company, Excelerate, L.P. or any of their respective subsidiaries, (vi) addiction to alcohol, drugs or other similar substances that impairs Mr. Trembley's performance, or (vii) any other material breach by Mr. Trembley of his employment agreement or any other agreement between himself and the Company, Excelerate, L.P. or any of their respective subsidiaries, subject to a 30-day cure period.